 Tring School Art Department has hosted a range of enrichment activities, with the local primary schools and with other secondary schools in Hertfordshire.
 We work closely with Tring Park Arts Society and have run projects in conjunction with them and Tring Natural History Museum.
 A Level work has been shown at The Mall Gallery in London as part of the National Students Art Exhibition, and we have also had work shown at the Burger King Head Office.
 Students from Tring Park Performing Arts School attended a ‘Film Camera and Darkroom’ training day with us recently.

 Extended Learning Days are always busy for the Art Department and excellent opportunities for cross curricular work.
 Collaborative work with Drama and Music has been very successful in the past and we are developing close ties with Science.

 Key Stage 3

-Pottery Club is one of the most popular lunchtime extra curricular activities and often has a waiting list.
+Pottery Club is one of the most popular after school extra curricular activities and often has a waiting list.
 Art Club is run by our sixth form Art students and we are hoping that some of our Photography students will organise a Photography Club to teach younger students how to develop a film without using a computer.